Why you choose different wines depending on who you're with

 At a restaurant, you rely on others

-Your choices are contextual
+Your choices are contextual, not random

-That's why your taste feels inconsistent
+That is why your taste feels inconsistent

-But patterns still exist
+But patterns still exist underneath the noise

 Tracking reveals what stays constant